Planning & Design

 From a functional standpoint, there are many ways to design a garden so that it is easier to grow and maintain.
 For many time-pressed gardeners, perennials, which come up year after year on their own, can be a great solution versus annuals that have to planted each year.
 Also, consider growing herbs that not only smell great and require minimal care but will also help spice up your cooking.
 Most are perennials, as are chives and scallions.

-When it comes to aesthetics, garden design points you should consider are variety and balance.
-Vary heights, colors, densities, sizes and shapes (read about the benefits of sensory gardens here).
+When it comes to aesthetics, some points to consider are variety and balance.
+Vary heights, colors, densities, sizes and shapes.
+There are even sensory gardens designed with the purpose of stimulating one’s senses of sight, smell, touch, taste and sound.

 Height.
 Use raised beds or pedestals.
 Shaped containers can also help, as do vines, which can crawl up walls, fences or other vertical structures.
 Climbing flowers, such as morning glories or sweet peas, as well as tall flowers such as hollyhocks or sunflowers, not only will add height, but can hide ugly chain link fences.
 Planting trees and bushes in the middle of flower beds varies height and makes your garden more visually attractive.
 Just be sure to consider how tall your trees will grow in say 20 years as well as where their roots will spread and where there shade will fall.